rufevean/giiaw/README.md

 - skipWhitespace() : This function skips the whitespace characters in the input string .
 It is used to skip the whitespace characters so that we can read the next token .

 This is the basic overview of the lexer and the functions used in it .
-The Story gets interesting now as we dive into one of the most important part of not only an interpreter but also computer science which is Parsing .
+The Story gets interesting now as we dive into one of the most important parts of not only an interpreter but also computer science which is Parsing .